he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Clever Shadow.md

 **Shadow:**

-Magic with this trait involves shadows or the energy of the [[Shadow Plane]].
+Magic with this trait involves shadows or the energy of the [[DATABASE/plane/Shadow Plane|Shadow Plane]].
 Creatures with this trait are natives of the Shadow Plane.
 They can survive the basic environmental effects of the Shadow Plane.